springload/awesome-wagtail/README.md

 - [Wagtail Cache](https://github.com/coderedcorp/wagtail-cache) - A simple page cache for Wagtail using the Django cache middleware.
 - [Wagtail Orderable](https://github.com/elton2048/wagtail-orderable) - Mixin support for drag-and-drop ordering in admin panel.
 - [Wagtail Resume](https://github.com/adinhodovic/wagtail-resume) – A Wagtail project made to simplify creation of resumes for developers.
-- [Wagtail Trash](https://github.com/Frojd/wagtail-trash) - Will place pages in a trash can from where they can be restored instead of being permanently deleted.
+- [Wagtail Trash](https://github.com/Frojd/wagtail-trash) - Instead of deleting pages when pressing delete, pages will get thrown into the "Trash Can".
-- [Wagtail PDF View](https://github.com/donhauser/wagtail-pdf) - Render Wagtail pages and models as PDF document using Weasyprint or LaTeX.
+- [wagtail-pdf-view](https://github.com/donhauser/wagtail-pdf) - PDF rendering views for the Wagtail CMS.
 - [Wagtail Grapple](https://github.com/torchbox/wagtail-grapple) - A Wagtail app that makes building GraphQL endpoints a breeze.
 - [Wagtail Cache Invalidator](https://github.com/vicktornl/wagtail-cache-invalidator) - Invalidate and purge (frontend) cache via an user-friendly interface in the Wagtail CMS.